smythp/intro-command-line/sections/navigation.md

 Go slow at first and check your spelling!

 One of the biggest things you can do to make sure your code runs correctly and you can use the command line successfully is to make sure you check your spelling!
 Keep this in mind today, this week, and your whole life.
-If at first something doesn't work, check your spelling first.
+If at first something doesn't work, check your spelling!
 Unlike in human reading, where letters operate simultaneously as atomistic symbols and as complex contingencies (check [Johanna Drucker](https://genius.com/Johanna-drucker-from-a-to-screen-annotated) on the alphabet), in coding, each character has a discrete function.

 ### Getting started: know thyself